-

 ORIGIN Texas >> Tokyo

-Lilik is a bit of a mixed bag.
+LILIK Lilik is a bit of a mixed bag.
 While she can be incredibly loyal to those she feels she owes a debt to, she is not one to deliberately forge lasting bonds.
 She is stubborn, easily frustrated, and prone to bouts of anger.
 Having fended for herself for most of her life, she doesn't always play well with others.
 With that being said, she isn't above asking for help, or cooperating with a team, if she deems it necessary.
 She can be caring when the situation calls for it, but Lilik often has an odd way of showing it.
 She often falls back on dark humor, or her wildly competitive side, when she finds herself growing uncomfortable.
 She is loud, cocky, and was described by one foster family as "intense."
 However, much of her personality is a facade, meant to cover lurking insecurities - she has yet to figure that out.
-After Rainey's death, Lilik swore to make an effort to be more agreeable - it would likely be the only way to become strong enough in Aincrad.
-Of course, being "nice" isn't always easy.
+After Rainey's death, Lilik went off the rails.
+Without her commitment to Rainy to keep her grounded, Lilik began chasing whatever high she could find, regardless of the risk it posed.

 HISTORY